Cynthiaudoye/Cynthiaudoye.github.io/README.md

 **University of Hertfordshire**, Hatfield, UK
 **Student Representative**
 _Oct 2023 – Present_
-- Mentored new master's students in Data Science, offering guidance on securing placements.
+- Mentored new master's students in Data Science, offering guidance on securing placements opportunities.
+- Highlighting essential tools and skills for their data science toolkit, while recommending strategies for continued growth in the field.
 - Participated as a student panelist in the validation of the BSc Data Scientist apprenticeship program.

 **Bloomberg Market Concept**, London, UK
 **Virtual Program Participant**